AlexisTessier/vibrato-bdd/README.md

 1. First, **create a "test" directory** at root of your project

-2.	then, **write your features tests** in distinct files in a "test-suite" directory for example (but organize them as you want)
+2.	then, **write your features scenario** in distinct files in a "test-suite" directory for example (but organize them as you want)

 	```javascript
 	/* my-project/test/test-suite/my-feature-test.js */